Social and Economic Networks

 • Topics

 Networks are essential in shaping behavior in many environments.
 For example, economic production and supply chains are organized as networks; new technologies diffuse in the economy through research and development collaboration networks.
-Social networks pervade our social and economic lives.
-They are central in transmitting information about job opportunities and are critical to the trade of many goods and services.
+Social networks pervade our social and financial lives.
+They are central in transmitting information about job opportunities.
+They are critical to the advertisement and trade of many goods and services.
 The presence of networks makes it essential to understand which network structures can emerge and how networks impact behavior.

 The course introduces networks and applications of social and economic networks.
 The course aims to provide students with the theoretical foundations of network theory and help them understand behavior and outcomes in networked societies.